Microsoft Licensing Advisory

 Outsourcers and BPO Providers

 Organisations managing IT infrastructure or business processes on behalf of external clients.
-If the outsourcer deploys Microsoft software to serve the client’s users (rather than the outsourcer’s own employees), SPLA is required.
-This is a common area of licensing confusion: outsourcers often assume the client’s existing Microsoft licences cover the outsourced environment, but unless specific licence mobility or outsourcing rights are documented, the outsourcer needs its own SPLA coverage.
-Learn more about independent Microsoft advisory services.
+If the outsourcer deploys Microsoft software to serve the client's users (rather than the outsourcer's own employees), SPLA is required.
+Outsourcers often assume the client's existing Microsoft licences cover the outsourced environment, but unless specific licence mobility or outsourcing rights are documented, the outsourcer needs its own SPLA coverage.

 Understanding SPLA's commercial framework is essential for managing costs and maintaining compliance.
 The programme has specific structural requirements that distinguish it from all other Microsoft licensing models.